Highlight your programming skills to employers

 Prepare for your exam with an official practice test to help you understand the types of questions you’ll encounter and increase your confidence on test day.
 The practice test explains the rationale and thought process needed to arrive at the correct answer, and includes links to Unity documentation for additional preparation and targeted study.

 Find the right certification to meet your needs.
-Check out Unity’s full suite of Certifications across four difficulty levels and specialization tracks ranging from Programmer to Artist.
+Check out Unity’s full suite of Certifications across three difficulty levels and specialization tracks ranging from Programmer to Artist.